Table of contents: Checking the condition of the brake… ↓ Removal brake pads ↓ Removal the brake cylinder of a drum… ↓

 Straighten the wheel bearing retaining pin and pull it out.

-Pull off the crown retainer.
-Loosen hex nut, remove thrust washer and outer wheel bearing.
+Tighten the crown lock.
+Loosen the hex nut, remove the thrust washer and outer wheel bearing.

 Pull off the brake drum.

-Press the brake pads against the drum by pressing the brake pedal hard several times.
+Press the brake shoes against the drum several times by pressing hard on the brake pedal.

-Attention.
-If in older cars the rusted adjusting key is not pressed down, you need to have an assistant press the brake pedal while pushing the key up.
+Caution.
+If the rusted adjusting key on older cars does not press down, ask an assistant to press the brake pedal while simultaneously pressing the key up.
 Release the brake pedal and remove the screwdriver from the brake drum, otherwise the key will slide down.
-Please note that the pedal must only be depressed when both brake drums are fitted.
+Note that the pedal should only be pressed when both brake drums are being installed.

 Checking the condition of the brake drums